UPDATE 2022-01-03: a video version of this post can be found here

 I highly recommend reading the official documentation prior to trying an install.
 Perhaps take a day or two to digest it all before you even attempt an install.
 That way you will feel much more mentally comfortable with the unfamiliar process.

 For my device choice I went with the Pixel 4a.
-Make sure that it is unlocked.
+(UPDATE 2022-01-29: Consider choosing a Pixel 5 or 6 for longer support) Make sure that it is unlocked.
 I suppose you could buy from Google store as well, but Amazon seemed lesser of the two evils.
 For all the current Pixel models, see the GraphenOS FAQ.

 Turn on your new Pixel and skip all the Google set-up steps, connect to Wi-Fi and update the phone so it has all the latest firmware and security updates.
 Keep checking this until it has none left.
 I had to about three times.
 You may alternatively just download the latest image from Google and instructions found on GrapheneOS site.